theflowong/logic-blocks-game/README.md

 ![Logic Blocks: Stage 1](screenshots/stage-1.png?raw=true "Logic Blocks: Stage 1")

-## To install
+## How to Install and Play Locally

-1. Clone repo, and enter the folder through the command line.
+1. Clone repo and download files, and enter folder locally through the command line.

-2. Run Sass for styles.
+2. Use Compass to watch for Sass style changes.
     ```
     compass watch
     ```
-    Once complete, exit the task.
+    Once css/styles.css has been written, exit the task.
     ```
     Ctrl+C
     ```

-3. Run Webpack for Javascript.
+3. Run Webpack for Javascript files.
     ```
     webpack --watch src/game.js game.js
     ```